-The binding of the antiserum and the enzyme conjugate and the activity of the enzyme are temperature dependent, and the absorbance may vary if a thermostat is not used.
+The binding of the antisera and the enzyme conjugates and the activity of the enzyme used are temperature dependent, and the absorbance may vary if a thermostat in not used.
 The higher the temperature, the higher the absorbance will be.
 Varying incubation times will have a similar influence on the absorbance.
-The optimal temperature during the Enzyme Immunoassay is between $20 - 25^{\circ}$ C.
+The optimal temperature during the Enzyme Immunoassay is between 20-25°C.